-Rachelle Sherden is in her sixth season as head coach of the Gustavus Adolphus College volleyball team.
+Rachelle Sherden is in her seventh season as head coach of the Gustavus Adolphus College volleyball team in 2016.
 In her first six seasons, Sherden guided the Gusties to MIAC playoff berths in 2011, 2014 and 2015, and has coached eight all-conference players over her tenure.

 The 2015 season proved to be a pivotal turnaround for Sherden and the program as the Gusties improved from an 11-15 record in 2014 to a 27-3 mark.
 The 2015 team also broke a 30-year win-streak record with an unprecedented 27 consecutive victories.
 Gustavus went on to win its first MIAC regular season championship since 1986 and fifth overall with a perfect 11-0 mark in the league.
 After a straight-set victory over Saint Mary’s in the MIAC Semifinals, the Gusties defeated Bethel 3-1 in the MIAC Championship to advance to the NCAA Tournament for the first time since 2008.

 The 2015 season boasted four MIAC All-Conference honorees and Sherden received MIAC Coach-of-the-Year.
 Alyssa Taylor was named MIAC Player-of-the-Year, Nora Holtan earned Rookie-of-the-Year, while Brittany Luethmers and Taylor Trautman earned All-Conference as well.
 At the conclusion of the season, Sherden was named AVCA Central Region Coach of the Year.
 Taylor earned AVCA All-Region and Third Team All-America, while Holtan received AVCA All-Region Honorable Mention and Central Region Freshman of the Year.

 In addition to coaching at Gustavus, Sherden is in her fifth season as a club volleyball coach for the premiere and nationally renowned, Minnesota Northern Lights volleyball club.